U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Tax-exempt municipal bonds allow publicly owned utilities to obtain lower interest rates than those available from either private borrowers or the Treasury.
 However, while they are used by energy industries such as electric utilities, the group of eligible borrowers also includes water utilities, telecommunication facilities, waste treatment plants, and other publicly owned entities.

 The tax code allows a foreign tax credit for income taxes paid to foreign countries.
 If a multinational company is subject to a foreign country's levy, and it also receives a specific economic benefit from that foreign country, it is classified as a "dual-capacity taxpayer."
 Dual-capacity taxpayers cannot claim a credit for any part of the foreign levy unless it is established that the amount paid under a distinct element of the foreign levy is a tax, rather than a compulsory payment for some direct or indirect economic benefit.
 Major oil companies are significant beneficiaries of this provision.
 However, this tax provision is also available to non-energy industries.

-The tax code also provides special treatment for some publicly-traded partnerships (PTP).
-Section 7704 of the Code generally treats a publicly-traded partnership as a corporation for federal income tax purposes.
+The tax code also provides special treatment for some publicly traded partnerships (PTP).
+Section 7704 of Title 26 of the U.S.C. generally treats a publicly traded partnership as a corporation for federal income tax purposes.
 For this purpose, a PTP is any partnership that is traded on an established securities market or secondary market.
-However, a notable exception to Section 7704 occurs if 90 percent of the gross income of a PTP is passive-type income, such as interest, dividends, real property rents, gains from the disposition of real property, and similar income or gains.
+However, a notable exception to Section 7704 occurs if 90% of the gross income of a PTP is passive-type income, such as interest, dividends, real property rents, gains from the disposition of real property, and similar income or gains.
 This would include gains from natural resource sales.
-In these cases, the PTP is exempt from corporate level taxation, thus allowing it to claim pass-through status for tax purposes.4 As with many other tax provisions, the tax treatment of PTPs is not exclusive to the energy sector.
+In these cases, the PTP is exempt from corporate-level taxation, thus allowing it to claim pass-through status for tax purposes.
+As with many other tax provisions, the tax treatment of PTPs is not exclusive to the energy sector.